mrserverless/yunspace.com/public/blog/integrating-visualstudio-with-unity3d-on-mac-using-vstools.md

  6. Unfortunately the menu item `Open in Visual Studio` button doesn't work.
 You can work around this by using Finder: right click on the UnityVS solution file and select open with Visual Studio.
 Do not use the MonoDevelop generated solution/project files anymore.

- 7. Inside your Windows VM, with your Unity project open in Visual Studio , verify you use `Attach to Unity` to debug your running Mac Unity instance.
+ 7. Inside your Windows VM, with your Unity project open in Visual Studio, verify you use `Attach to Unity` to debug your running Mac Unity instance.

 Hopefully now you will have the best of both worlds.